sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/shrIdyAdvivedaH/nItimanjarI.md

 legend either from the Vedābhasya itself or where there is no legend in the Vedabhāsya, it is sought for from the other texts such as the Brhaddevatā or Vedārthadīpika.
 Sometines the legends quoted in the Vedabhāsya at the head of some other rcas are sought for for this purpose elsewhere.

  The originality of the author lies in quoting or adducing the passages from the various ancillary texts of the Vedas for the support of his statement.
 These texts are quite different from those quoted by Sāyanācārya.
-For the application or viniyôga of the ṛcas, Śayanācārya always quotes Āśvalāyana Srauta[sutra](# "Asvalayana Srauta and Grhya sutras are quoted only once by our author where Sayana is silent.
-Cf. appendix 3.")whereas our author has invariably quoted
+For the application or viniyôga of the ṛcas, Śayanācārya always quotes Āśvalāyana Srautasutra[^8]whereas our author has invariably quoted

+[^8]: "Asvalayana Srauta and Grhya sutras are quoted only once by our author where Sayana is silent.
+Cf. appendix 3."

 Sāmkhāyana Śrauta Sūtra.
 Another such text, not at all quoted by Sāyana, is the Rk Prātisākhya which is used by our author in pointing out peculiarities of the Samhita and Pada texts.
 Our author has always adduced passages from the Kausītaki, Tāndya and Śatapatha Brāhmanas where Śayanācārya passes on silently, thus manifesting his acquaintance with these texts.
 Our author's perfect knowledge of the Nighanṭu and the Nirukta is also quite manifest from the copious adducement of the passages from these works.
 In the end the authorhas many a time shown his close familiarity with the Ṛk Samhita itself by adducing rcas parallel to those utilised in Nītimanjarī.

  Besides the citation of these principal and ancillary texts of the Vedas, our author has often had a recourse to the number of classical works bearing the same topic, the chief of them being, Manu Smriti, Yājnavalkya Smriti, Mahābhārata, Bhagawadgīta, Ksemendra's Cārucārya and Hitopadesa etc. The author thus has taken much pains in making his book as learned, interesting and useful as he could.
-After perusing the book, one cannot but be reminded of the words of Dr. Whitney on the need of the systematic commentary upon the [Ṛgveda](# "Vide Whitney Atharveda Vol. 7 (H. O. S. ), preface p.
+After perusing the book, one cannot but be reminded of the words of Dr. Whitney on the need of the systematic commentary upon the Ṛgveda[^9], preface p.
 XXXVII").
 That scholar has remarked:-"That commentary should be as much better and as much wider in its scope as it can be made by the next generation of scholars; for it will certainly not be the work of any one man alone; it is a multifarious work for which many elaborate preparations

+[^9]: "Vide Whitney Atharveda Vol. 7 (H. O. S.